ibm-cloud-docs/codeengine/get-support.md

 * Ask a question in the AI assistant from the console or the {{site.data.keyword.cloud_notm}} CLI.
 * Review the [FAQs](/docs/codeengine?topic=codeengine-faqs) in the product documentation.
 * Review the [troubleshooting documentation](/docs/codeengine?topic=codeengine-troubleshooting_over) to troubleshoot and resolve common issues.
-* Engage our team through Slack.
-You can join the discussion in the [#code-engine channel](https://ibm-cloud-success.slack.com/archives/C014051FRCG){: external}.
 * Review forums such as Stack Overflow to see whether other users ran into the same issue.
 If you have technical questions, [post your question on Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud-code-engine){: external} and tag your question with `ibm-cloud-code-engine`.
 * Get help from the open source community by searching for information on the internet or by asking questions in forums and on websites that support these tools.
 * You can also contact IBM Support by opening a case.
 To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support).